Indio, California: Points of interest

-The Coachella Valley Art Center is located at 45140 Towne Street in downtown Indio.
-It hosts a variety of art exhibits, workshops, and special events throughout the year and includes a main gallery, project spaces, classrooms, a glass studio, performance space, and artist studios.
+The Coachella Valley Art Center hosts workshops, and special events and includes a main gallery, project spaces, classrooms, a glass studio, performance space, and artist studios.
 The center has hosted local and international artists, and been a venue for art events and live performances.

 From January to March each year, polo season is in full effect at the Eldorado Polo Club and the Empire Polo Club.
 Tailgating, food vendors, picnics, and great polo games are a common sight at these family-friendly Sunday events.

-Golfing is another main attraction that brings people from far and wide to Indio and surrounding cities, with the Coachella Valley housing approximately 28 percent of all California's golf courses.
+Golfing is an attraction that brings people Indio and surrounding cities, with the Coachella Valley housing approximately 28 percent of all California's golf courses.
 Golf course development in the desert became a huge phenomenon in the 1950s, with a golf course opening approximately every 100 days.
 During the winter months, country clubs with golf courses attract dozens of vacationers each year.
 Today, there are more than 13 golf courses located in Indio and 124 golf courses in the entire Coachella Valley.
 The City of Indio, in particular, owns the only night-lighted golf course in the Coachella Valley – the Lights at Indio Golf Course.

 Casinos are also a point of interest in Indio that draw a large crowd.
 Fantasy Springs Resort Casino is owned by the Cabazon Band of Mission Indians, whose tribal headquarters are also located in Indio.
 The casino opened in 2004 and includes a hotel, bowling center, golf course, and special events center that acts as a concert venue.
 The Fantasy Springs special events center has hosted musicians as big as The Beach Boys, John Legend, Snoop Dogg, Stevie Nicks, and Kelly Clarkson.